Liverpool Football Club Information Charter 2013-14

 Applications for away league matches are sold in conjunction with the non-disabled supporters sales.
 The amount of wheelchair user tickets and ambulant disabled tickets will be published in the selling notice.
 All tickets are sold through postal applications only.
 All postal applications should be addressed for the attention of the disability ticket team, at the address below.

-In the event that you should have a query regarding disabled tickets/admission, supporters should contact the club's designated disability ticked team, whose contact details are set out below:
+In the event that you should have a query regarding disabled supporters tickets/admission, supporters should contact the Club's designated disability ticked team, whose contact details are set out below:

 Refunds for tickets to all home matches are given to supporters provided that the tickets are returned to the ticket office not less than 14 days prior to the advertised kick-off time.

-At the beginning of the 2003-04 season, the club introduced a new priority scheme to reward those supporters who travelled most regularly to watch the team play in domestic competitions.
-This scheme will continue to operate throughout the current 2012-13 season.
+At the beginning of the 2003-04 season, the Club introduced a new priority scheme to reward those supporters who travelled most regularly to watch the team play in domestic competitions.
+This scheme will continue to operate throughout the current 2013-14 season.

 On any occasion when tickets are still available after all priority sales have been completed then these shall be placed on sale to the general public.

-Please note that the club will endeavour to give supporters the earliest possible notice of any changes that are made to our ticketing policies and the reasons for such changes.
+Please note that the Club will endeavor to give supporters the earliest possible notice of any changes that are made to our ticketing policies and the reasons for such changes.

-Our reserve team play our home games in the Barclays Premier Reserve League (North) at The Academy, The Liverpool Way, Kirkby, Merseyside, L33 7ED.
+Our reserve team / U21 play our home games in the Barclays U21 Premier League at St Helen's Langtree Park, Anfield and the Academy, The Liverpool Way, Kirkby, Merseyside, L33 7ED.
 For safety reasons some games may be played behind closed doors.
 We advise supporters wishing to attend any reserve-team fixtures to check the website, www.liverpoolfc.com, for up-to-date information as to whether the match is still being played on the scheduled date as well as to confirm the venue and kick-off time and any admission costs.

-It is anticipated that all our home games in the Barclays Premier Reserve League (North) will be played at the Academy.
+It is anticipated that all our home games in the Barclays U21 Premier League will be played at the Academy.
 However, on occasions it is possible that these matches may have to be rescheduled and played at an alternative venue such as Anfield.
-Upon a reserve-team fixture being rescheduled, details of such change to the date of a game or venue or kick-off time will be immediately advised to supporters via the club website and local media outlets.
+Upon a reserve-team fixture being rescheduled, details of such change to the date of a game or venue or kick-off time will be immediately advised to supporters via the Club website and local media outlets.

-Due to first-team commitments it is common practice for the reserve-team games to be rescheduled at relatively short notice.
-Supporters are recommended to always check that any fixture is being played as announced by contacting either the club website or the club on 0151 263 2361 at least 48 hours prior to each game.
+Due to first-team commitments it is common practice for the reserve-team / U21 games to be rescheduled at relatively short notice.
+Supporters are recommended to always check that any fixture is being played as announced by contacting either the Club website or the Club on 0151 263 2361 at least 48 hours prior to each game.

 Regular dialogue and meetings with local community groups.